Ashok172006/FullPotential/README.md

 * if parallel button is pressed same happens except in anticlockwise.
 * if samedir axis value isnt 0 and oppdir value is less than threshold then all wheels rotate with same direction and speed.
-* if oppdir value isnt 0 and samedir < threshold then fron wheels and back wheels rotate in opposite direction.
+* if oppdir value isnt 0 and samedir < threshold then fron wheels and back wheels rotate in opposite direction. if steering is locked and full potential unlocked u can control each wheel individually with different speeds based on the value of each wheel axes.